 The consortium setup comprises all steps of the value chain and thus ensures that the technology is applied as soon as possible.
 The industrial design capabilities are complemented by selected high profile university departments, which are also involved in modelling activities as well as in preforming rig and component tests.

-Dr Giovannetti joined GE Oil & Gas in 2006 as Material Engineer in Material and Process
+Dr Giovannetti joined GE Oil & Gas (previous name for BHGE) in 2006 as Material Engineer in Material and Process

 Engineering de-partment, his current position is high temperature material team manager.
 Dr Giovannetti has collected more than 20 papers presented in international conference or published in scientific journals and more than 10 patents covering a wide range of fields, i.e. from ceramic coatings, polymeric and ceramic matrix composite materials, SX alloys to powder metal and additive Manufacturing.
 Dr Giovannetti holds a Master Degree in Mechanical engineering and a PhD in Turbomachinery from Firenze University, Italy.